At a Glance

 Click Program Heading to go to that Program page for more information.

-We offer individual speech and occupational therapy services, small group classes, Black Bear Buddies, and Social Language/Pragmatic Group Programs.
-All of our therapeutic classes are taught by licensed Speech-Language Pathologists and Occupational Therapists with very small teacher to student ratios.
+We offer individual speech and occupational therapy services, small group classes, Black Bear Buddies, Social Language Groups, Fine Motor Groups and more.
+All of our therapeutic classes are taught by licensed Speech-Language Pathologists or Occupational Therapists and we offer very small therapist-to-student ratios.
 We treat clinical challenges related, but not limited, to:

-In addition, our therapeutic enrichment staff is trained to supplement our clinical services in both class and individual sessions.
+In addition, our therapeutic enrichment staff is trained to supplement our clinical services in both groups and individual sessions.

 Our Pre Academic program refers to children from 18 months to 4.0 years of age that are typically developing.
 In this program your child’s play is facilitated by our instructors to increase developmental readiness for future developmental, academic, and social milestones by improving language skills, increasing core vocabulary, and facilitating healthy neurological maturation.